 I am a young adult and have been bullied since I was a little girl by my own mother.
 Bullying does not have a certain face.
 It can come from even the ones closet to you or whom you have grown up with.
 As I stated in my previous post, “Haters motivate me,” my mom always told me that she wish she never had me.
 As an eight year old little girl, this crush my soul because I thought I could look up to her.
 She meant every word then and she still sends text messages to me now saying these things.
 Most normal people gets texts from their mother saying how much she loves them and my mother often sends messages to me defaming my character and womanhood.
 She talks about my appearance when in fact I was birthed from her.
 The messages have turned into harassments and threats on my life.
 Its constant and probably will not stop.
-I do not understand for a child she never wanted why am I the only one that she bullies.
-I am telling this story to inform you that a bully could be anyone from school, outside, or even your own family.
+I do not understand for a child she never wanted me so why am I the only one that she bullies.
+I am telling this story to inform you that a bully could be anyone from school, a stranger, or even your own family.
 Together we can all come together to cease bullying immediately.
 Here I will list some tips that help me but could also others who are in dire need of freedom from this.

 - Don’t React.
 When my mom would say rude and nasty things to me, it was all to get a reaction out of me.
 Let me just say this, I love God and respect the Word of God.
 Until this day, I will not yell back nor fight my mother all because of the Grace of God.
 I simply walked away from every altercation she started.